 Prince Edward Island is the smallest Canadian Province, and the only island province in the country.
-It's a fantastic place to enjoy outdoor activities and admire rugged ocean views while you hop between the island's many fishing villages, Or visit Charlottetown, its colourful capital city which sits right on the Atlantic.
+It's a fantastic place to enjoy outdoor activities and admire rugged ocean views while you hop between the island's many fishing villages, Or visit Charlottetown, its colorful capital city which sits right on the Atlantic.

-You can drive directly to Prince Edward Island across the Confederation Bridge, which connects Cape Jourimain in New Brunswick with Borden-Carleton on PEI.
+You can drive directly to Prince Edward Island (PEI) across the Confederation Bridge, which connects Cape Jourimain in New Brunswick with Borden-Carleton on PEI.
 You also have the option of taking a ferry, which departs from Caribou in Nova Scotia.

 Famous for its wide dunes and sandy beaches, PEI is steeped in history.
 Having been first a French then a British colony since 1604, and home to the Mi'kmaq people for many centuries longer, it hosted the Charlottetown Conference back in 1864, where the Canadian state was shaped, but then refused to join the confederation for another 3 years.

-Can you drive to Prince Edward Island?
+Can you drive to Prince Edward Island (PEI)?

 You can reach Prince Edward Island by car, but the only way to do that is to cross the Confederation Bridge that unites New Brunswick and Prince Edward Island over the Northumberland Strait.

 Alternatively, you can cross the Northumberland Strait by ferry if you visit between May and late December.
 There are a few options, but the best is to take the boat from Caribou (Nova Scotia) to Woods Island on PEI.
-In summer months the island also welcomes many cruisers.
+In the summer months the island also welcomes many cruisers.

-If you're travelling from further afield you might like to consider flying to the island's single airport in Charlottetown.
+If you're traveling from further afield you might like to consider flying to the island's single airport in Charlottetown.
 You can get here from Halifax, Montreal, Toronto and New York, but it's also possible to take a fantastic road trip to Prince Edward Island from any of these cities.

 |Departure Point||Mode||Distance||Crossing Time||Price|